 Executive Summary

-Ever since the formation of DeepBlue Informatics (DBI) in 2018 it has seen rapid growth.
-Now, as the business is spreading globally it is important that customer from different countries can easily access the DBI’s website and in order to achieve that goal we have decided to set up an AI based translation tool which can covert website contents and documentations in several languages.
-This report access three different companies and shows how their services align with companies’ technical requirements and recommends one organization who best fits with DBI’s future goals.
+Ever since the formation of DeepBlue Informatics (DBI) in 2018, it has seen rapid growth.
+Now, as the business is spreading globally it is important that customers from different countries can easily interact with the DBI’s website and to achieve that goal we have decided to set up an AI based translation tool that can covert website contents and documentations in several languages.
+This report assesses three different companies mainly based on two main requirements: their accuracy with machine translation, and the flexible software that can easily embedded in DBI’s system.
+By the end, this paper recommends collaborating with “Memsource” as that organization best fits with DBI’s requirements and future goals.

 Context